itsagassi/xpense/README.md

 **Tech Stack:**
 - Framework: Gin (Go)
-- Database: SQLite / PostgreSQL / MongoDB (your choice)
+- Database: PostgreSQL

 ### 🔧 REST API Features

 - ✅ Create a new expense
 - 📄 Read the list of expenses
-- 🔍 Read a single expense in detail
+- 🔍 Read a single expense in detail (not implemented to FE)
 - ✏️ Update an existing expense
 - ❌ Delete an expense